openpreserve/jpylyzer/howto-prepare-release.md

 1. Create new entry in changelog using:

         dch -i

     then manually update the version number, and create list of changes.
 Also make sure the e-mail address is a valid e-mail address.

-1. Update  User Manual if necessary and export the Markdow file to HTML.
+1. Update  User Manual if necessary and export the Markdown file to HTML.
 See [instructions here](./doc).

 1. Commit all changes and push to the *master* branch.

 1. Add tag: